-• It is a privilege to ride the bus to school.

-transportation related to school.

-- You may ride the school bus when you live more than $1\frac{1}{2}$ miles from the school. - Students will only be picked up and dropped off at their designated bus stop unless proper authorization has been granted to parents by school officials. - Students riding school transportation are subject to all school rules from the time they arrive at their designated bus stop and while they are riding the bus. - Students are subject to school discipline should any infractions occur.
+- It is a privilege to ride the bus to school. - You may ride the school bus when you live more than 11⁄2 miles from the school. - Students will only be picked up and dropped off at their designated bus stop unless proper authorization has been granted to parents by school officials - Students riding school transportation are subject to all school rules from the time they arrive at their designated bus stop and while they are riding the bus. - Students are subject to school discipline should any infractions occur.
 A student's privilege to ride the school bus may be revoked if necessary. - Bus drivers are to report infractions to the Associate Principal or Principal.

-Guidelines for
+Guidelines for Behavior Prior to Boarding

-Behavior PriorStudents must observe these guidelines prior to boarding the bus at the bus stop and at
+Students must observe these guidelines prior to boarding the bus at the bus stop and at school.

-school.to Boarding